 The sound that a vehicle makes is typically controlled by the exhaust components (muffler, pipes, convertor) and with today’s technologies and product availability WALT’S AUTO CARE CENTERS has a sound for everyone.
 Most Walt’s locations have the ability to let you hear (via computer) what some well known performance mufflers sound like.
 Almost like “test driving” some mufflers before purchasing.

-Assistant manager and technician Eddie G. shown here removing a muffler from a customers vehicle prior to the installation of a new exhaust system.
-Eddie is using an oxygen/acetylene (gas mixture) cutting torch to remove the old muffler.
+Shown here is the manager removing a muffler from a customer’s vehicle prior to the installation of a new system.
+He is using an oxygen/acetylene (gas mixture) cutting torch to remove the old muffler.

 Pictured above is Walt’s Auto Care Centers 2003 Dream Cruiser featuring a custom performance exhaust system utilizing an Allied Manufacturing “Meanstreak” muffler, mandrel bent exhaust pipes and MagnaFlow stainless steel tips.